gabrielegiarratana/gabrielegiarratana/README.md

 - 🔭 I’m currently working in Intesa San Paolo on big data projects
 - 🌱 I’m currently learning big data and microservices architectures
 - 📫 How to reach me: See my LinkedIn profile
-- ⚡ I like running and padel!
+- ⚡ I like running and playing padel!